-The fold/cusp structure of the canonical relation for a circular flight path, derived in \S\ref{sec circular} under the start-stop approximation, is structurally stable in the following sense: A small perturbation of the phase function (say in the $C^3$ topology) will result in a small perturbation of $\mathcal C$ and this causes small perturbations of the projections $\pi_L$ and $\pi_R$; since folds and cusps are structurally stable singularities, small perturbations will still be folds and cusps, resp., \cite{GoGu}.

-Thus, one expects, although we do not present the necessary details, that the first order correction to the start-stop approximation will not essentially change the microlocal analysis for a circular flight path: $\mathcal C_{mod}$ will still be a fold/cusp, so that the artifacts are of the same type and strength as shown above, although with their locations moved slightly.

-More interesting is the case of the linear flight track: The fold/blowdown structure established in \S\ref{sec straight} is \emph{not} structurally stable, since arbitrarily small perturbations of blowdowns are not (in general) blowdowns.
+The fold/blowdown structure of the canonical relation in the case of the linear flight track, established in \S\ref{sec straight}, is \emph{not} structurally stable, since arbitrarily small perturbations of blowdowns are not (in general) blowdowns.
 Nevertheless, we now show that under the first order correction to the start-stop approximation, $\mathcal C_{mod}$ is still a fold/blowdown, indicating the robustness of our approach.